bootlin/elixir/README.md

 ### Set environment variables

-Two environment variables are used to tell Elixir where to find its local Git repository and its database directory:
+Two environment variables are used to tell Elixir where to find the project's local git repository and its databases:

-* LXR_REPO_DIR (the directory that contains your Git project)
+* LXR_REPO_DIR (the git repository directory for your project)
-* LXR_DATA_DIR (the directory that will contain your databases)
+* LXR_DATA_DIR (the database directory for your project)

 Now open `/etc/profile` and append the following content.